In This Article

 Impairment of the body's organs to remove waste will increase the amount of time Tramadol remains in the body.

-Tramadol drug use can cause long-term damage, especially in cases of substance abuse.
-Here are the most common long-term effects.
+Just like other prescription pain medications, Tramadol drug use can cause long-term damage, especially in cases of substance abuse.
+Here are the most common long-term effects:

 Liver damage — Tramadol use can cause acute liver failure.
 This condition can be fatal.
-However, even in cases where an individual survives, liver failure tends to scar liver tissue, and the risk for liver failure and liver cancer increases significantly.
+However, even in cases where the person survives, liver failure tends to scar liver tissue, and the risk for liver failure and liver cancer increases significantly.

 Kidney damage — In cases of chronic drug use, Tramadol harms the kidney.
 Once filtered through the kidney, Tramadol can leave behind trace elements, known as metabolites, that in excess begin destroying healthy kidney cells.
 This form of kidney damage takes place over a longer period of tramadol addiction.